Customer Loyalty programme – good or bad?

 How to write a blog post

-A blog post is a great way to connect with your target audience, helping with engagement and it also helps to set you up as an expert in your field.
+A blog post is a great way to connect with your target audience, helping with engagement and helping to set you up as an expert in your field.

 Where do I start?